by "Grog" (Alan W. Grogono), Professor Emeritus, Tulane University Department of Anesthesiology

 Step 3: If the Standard Base Excess (SBE) is acidic (a negative SBE), then the cause is metabolic.
 The exception, as above, is when the respiratory component is also acid when both are contributing to the acid pH.

 If the SBE is not like the pH, i.e., the SBE is alkaline, then the primary problem is not metabolic; the high SBE is a compensation for the respiratory acidosis.

-Step 4: An few adjectives are useful to characterize magnitude and in conversation adjectives are casually.
+Step 4: Only a few adjectives are used to characterize magnitude and in casual conversation.
 The interactive diagram necessitated a disciplined sequence: None or Negligible, Minimal, Mild, Moderate, Marked, Severe.
 This is overkill for bedside or clinical comment.
 In the diagram, these adjectives are applied to both the respiratory and metabolic components and, at pH=7.4, should "balance" with the PCO2 and the SBE being equal and opposite.
-If the PCO2 is described as a marked acidosis then logically the SBE must be the exact opposite, a marked alkalosis.
-Fortunately, the slope for BE/PCO2 when ph = 7.4 gives us this ratio: three units of change in the SBE is equivalent to a five mmHg change in the PCO2.
+If at pH 7.4 the PCO2 is described as a marked acidosis then logically the SBE must be the exact opposite, a marked alkalosis.
 The steps actually used are shown in the following table:

 |Alkalosis||Severe||< 18||> 13|

 |Mild||30 to 34||6 to 4|

 |Acidosis||Minimal||43 to 46||-2 to -4|

 A pure, or acute, respiratory disturbance is found close to the SBE=0 line: the change in ventilation has occured too rapidly for metabolic compensation to occur.